mattbis/writing-guis-properly.observations.todo/README.md

 5) Cross-platform When and When Not ( OSX First compilation is fraught with problems on other platforms )

 #### constraints - os internals - security and saturation

+define Saturation - when there are so many gui updates and messages - the operating system will prioritise messages. ( effectively your instances stop working when trying to click a change ( a bundle of messages ) and when receiving updates )

+define Migitation - see my previous gists, there is no remediation since it increases the stack size and slooooooooows everything down. ( its only possible beyond 64gig and i9 - sofaik )

 Factors that effect **scale**, **complexity**